 At Axon Park we have been exploring this future by building a virtual campus where students can learn together from anywhere in VR.
 A place where you can feel empowered and have meaningful interactions with others.
-A place where neutral avatars can be used to minimize the unconscious and conscious biases that plague modern classrooms.
+A place where neutral avatars are used to minimize the unconscious and conscious biases that plague modern classrooms.
 A place where opportunity becomes more equal for all.
 This platform shift is going to empower humanity in ways that will fundamentally change our ability to learn and our understanding of what it means to be human.

 When we think of the traditional learning environments most commonly used today, we see stale classrooms filled with chairs and a whiteboard, a format practically unchanged for centuries.
 Sure you have computer labs and some additional tech floating around the space, but when comparing it to an operating room in a modern hospital it looks like a joke.
 Why isn’t the same thing happening with the classroom?
 You might be thinking, what about online learning, that changed a lot right?
 You’d be right to think that, the only problem is that 2D online learning is missing a number of fundamental components like “being together” with others, and experiencing the learning material in a natural and hands-on way.
-We are human beings after all, used to living and interacting in three dimensions, so why on earth would we chose to limit ourselves to a tiny 2D window when we can have our information all around us?
+We are human beings after all, used to living and interacting in three dimensions, so why limit ourselves to a tiny 2D window when we can have our information all around us?